NilPointer-Software/bdfd-wiki/src/bdscript/if.md

 # $if
-Returns `true` if provided condition is true, otherwise `false` is returned.
+Executes the following block of code if the provided condition is true.

 ## Syntax
 ```